Analysis API

 "output/snapshots",

-cleanup=true # Remove individual rank files
+cleanup=true # remove individual rank files after merge

 )